psychlizhi/Air-pollution-interacts-with-genetic-risk-to-influence-cortical-networks-implicated-in-depression/README.md

-This repository provides the main scirpts and data from the paper 'Air pollution interacts with genetic risk to influence cortical networks implicated in depression’.
-PNAS 2021
+This repository provides the main scirpts and data for the paper 'Air pollution interacts with genetic risk to influence cortical networks implicated in depression’.
+Li et al, PNAS 2021.

 spm_dcm_spm.m was used to build the seven dynamic causal models for each pair of ROIs for each subject.